dpastling/plethora/README.md

 bsub < code/1000genomes/2_trim.sh
 ```

 This script automates the read trimming by Cutadapt.
+Alternatively, Cutadapt
-Alternativly, Cutadapt could be run directly as described in the Quick Start guide above.
+could be run directly as described in the quick start guide above.

 #### 3. Align reads to the genome